Spaghetti

 Spaghetti ([spaˈɡetti]) is a long, thin, solid, cylindrical pasta.
 It is a staple food of traditional Italian cuisine.
 Like other pasta, spaghetti is made of milled wheat, water, and sometimes enriched with vitamins and minerals.
 Italian spaghetti is typically made from durum-wheat semolina.
-Usually the pasta is white because refined flour is used, but whole wheat flour may be added.
+The pasta is usually white because refined flour is used, but whole wheat flour may be added.
 Spaghettoni is a thicker form of spaghetti, while spaghettini is a thinner form.
-Capellini is a very thin spaghetti, sometimes known colloquially as "angel hair pasta".
+Capellini is a very thin spaghetti, while vermicelli refers to intermediate thicknesses.

 Originally, spaghetti was notably long, but shorter lengths gained in popularity during the latter half of the 20th century and now it is most commonly available in 25–30 cm lengths.
 A variety of pasta dishes are based on it and it is frequently served with tomato sauce, meat or vegetables.

 Etymology

 Spaghetti is the plural form of the Italian word spaghetto, which is a diminutive of spago, meaning 'thin string' or 'twine'.